 Stress

-Stress is a common cause of hormonal acne in both men and women.
+Stress is a common cause of hormonal acne in both men and women (8).
 When a person experiences stress, the body produces the hormone cortisol, which can stimulate the oil glands to produce more oil.
 This excess oil, combined with dead skin cells and bacteria, can clog pores and lead to the development of acne.

 Stress can also lead to an increase in inflammation and disrupt the balance of other hormones in the body, such as estrogen and progesterone, which can also contribute to the development of acne.
 Furthermore, stress can lead to unhealthy habits such as poor diet, lack of sleep, and inadequate skincare, which can cause acne.